rakyll/go-hardware/README.md

 # Go on hardware

-I (Burcu Dogan) originally became a Go user to rewrite my hardware controllers in a simple, non-fragmented and solid language.
 This repo is a directory of tools, packages and tutorials to let you introduce Go in your hardware projects.

 ## Why Go?